Multiple people with gunshot wounds after shooting at FedEx facility in Indianapolis, police say - KRDO

 Multiple people with gunshot wounds after shooting at FedEx facility in Indianapolis, police say

-Multiple people with gunshot wounds have been brought to local hospitals after a shooting at a FedEx faciity in Indianapolis, according to Officer Genae Cook, a spokesperson for the Indianapolis Metropolitan Police Department.
+Multiple people with gunshot wounds have been brought to local hospitals after a shooting at a FedEx facility in Indianapolis, according to Officer Genae Cook, a spokesperson for the Indianapolis Metropolitan Police Department.

 Police believe the shooter took his own life and there is “no active threat to the community at this time,” he said.